cockroachdb/django-cockroachdb/README.md

-# Cockroach DB backend for Django 2.2
+# CockroachDB backend for Django

-This is an initial attempt at a backend for Django 2.2.
-You can install it with the following command:
+## Install and usage

+Use the version of django-cockroachdb that corresponds to your version of Django.
+For example, to get the latest compatible release for Django 2.2.x:

-`pip install .`
+`pip install django-cockroachdb==2.2.*`

-You then can use this by putting the following in your `settings.py` for your site:
+The minor release number of Django doesn't correspond to the minor release number of django-cockroachdb.
+Use the latest minor release of each.

+Configure the Django `DATABASES` setting similar to this:

 ```
 DATABASES = {